-For the 2017-2018 school year, Bartlett Middle School used a traditional seven-period schedule focused on standards-driven instruction in all academic areas.
+For the 2018-2019 school year, Bartlett Middle School used a traditional seven-period schedule focused on standards-driven instruction in all academic areas.
 All staff is committed to providing a welcoming atmosphere and strategic learning opportunities for all students.
-The 2018-2019 school year should see much of the same with a greater emphasis on the Mathematics and English curricula.
+The 2019-2020 school year should see much of the same with a greater emphasis on the Mathematics and English curricula.
 Regular student activities, integrated curriculum, and school/home communication are the strengths of our middle school.

 Bartlett Middle School is dedicated to the promotion of excellence in achieving standards in a climate of integrity, positive human relations, and respect for our society.
+The mission of Bartlett Middle School is to provide students a dynamic, engaging, and effective educational experience that prepares them with the skills to be productive citizens in a global society.